GOFUVI/SeaSondeRAWSLambdaDocker/README.md

 ### 3.2 Script: prepare_manifest.sh

-This section provides detailed instructions for the prepare_manifest.sh script, which implements los steps described above to  generate a CSV manifest from an S3 folder.
-The script supports two methods for creating the manifest — using jq (preferred) or awk (fallback) — and offers options to display and optionally upload the manifest.
+This section provides detailed instructions for the prepare_manifest.sh script, which implements the steps described above to generate a CSV manifest from an S3 folder.
+The script supports jq for creating the manifest and offers options to display and optionally upload the manifest.

 ---